Homework

-Homework is a set of tasks assigned to students by their teachers to be completed outside the classroom.
-Common homework assignments may include required reading, a writing or typing project, mathematical exercises to be completed, information to be reviewed before a test, or other skills to be practiced.
+Homework is a set of tasks assigned to students by their teachers to be completed at home.
+Common homework assignments may include required reading, a writing or typing project, math problems to be completed, information to be reviewed before a test, or other skills to be practiced.

 The effects of homework are debated.
 Generally speaking, homework does not improve academic performance among young children.
 Homework may improve academic skills among older students, especially lower-achieving students.
 However, homework also creates stress for students and parents, and reduces the amount of time that students can spend in other activities.

 Purposes

 The basic objectives of assigning homework to students often align with schooling in general.
 However, teachers have many purposes for assigning homework, including: